 Now, his horizon is wide.
 He talks about wanting to play pro football.
 Then he'd like to be a color commentator.
 And he wants to coach.
-Is he big enough for pro part of the football experience has been best, what little slice of it he would like to hang onto.
+Is he big enough for pro football?

 "I think so," says Jim Gesser.
 "We're all cheering for Drew Brees [San Diego Chargers] this year.
 Jason is a little bit smaller, but they're both the same kind of quarterback.
 Then there's [Jeff] Garcia [San Francisco 49ers] out there.
 Where'd he come from?
 Nowhere."